-Find all relevant information regarding the beautiful island of Gozo!
+Here is all the relevant information regarding the beautiful island of Gozo!

-Malta and Gozo are within easy reach of each other by means of frequent and direct se service.
+Malta and Gozo are within easy reach of each other by means of frequent and direct sea transport.

 No visitor has ever been to Malta and left without visiting her sister islands, Gozo and Comino.
-Gozo, aptly termed as the island where time stands still because of the tranquility it exudes, is greener than Malta and more rural allowing for sweeping views of terraced fields, glimmering shore-lines, and imposing churches.
-Comino, a mile long and uninhabited, is a veritable paradise with a lagoon bluer than turquoise.
+Gozo, aptly termed as the island where time stands still because of the tranquility it exudes, is greener than Malta and more rural.
+It exhibits sweeping views of terraced fields, glimmering shorelines, and monumental churches.
+Comino, a mile long and uninhabited, is a veritable paradise with a turquoise lagoon.

 The Island of Gozo has often been referred to as the island of sunshine and history and with good reason.
 With a history boasting 6,000 years of civilization, every square inch of its land, its temples and monuments bear witness to these past civilizations.
-For those of you with an appetite for culture, Gozo is strewn with fascinating historical and archaeological sites, some of which date back earlier than the Pyramids!
+For those of you with an appetite for culture, Gozo has several fascinating historical and archaeological sites, some of which date back 5,600 years - older than the Pyramids!

-Museum lovers will find a variety of treasures to discover on Gozo.
-Each museum houses fabulous artifacts from various fields and eras be it art, archaeology, natural history, wartime, the temples or our celebrated maritime history.
-And more treasures can be found in one of the 55 churches built on the island of Gozo!
+Museum lovers will find a variety of treasures to discover in Gozo.
+Each museum houses fabulous artifacts from various eras and they include art, archaeology, natural history, wartime, the temples and our celebrated maritime history.
+Even more treasures can be found in the 55 churches built all around Gozo!

-And for those who wish to take it easier on Gozo, simply stroll around our charming towns and villages and enjoy the uniqueness and tranquility that is so very typical of the Island of Gozo.
+For those who wish to take it easier in Gozo, a simple stroll around our charming towns and villages will surely help you enjoy the uniqueness and tranquility that is typical of the island.

 Weather in Gozo

-Malta's climate is typical of the Mediterranean and is strongly influenced by the sea.
-The Maltese Islands have a pleasantly sunny climate with a daily average of around 12 hours sunshine in summer going down to 5 to 6 hours in mild-winter.
+Malta's climate is Mediterranean, which means it is strongly influenced by the sea.
+The Maltese Islands have a pleasantly sunny climate with a daily average of around 12 hours sunshine in Summer going down to 10 hours in Winter.

-Summers are hot, dry and very sunny.
-Day-time temperatures in summer are often mitigated by cooling sea breezes.
+Summers are extremely hot, dry and very sunny.
+However, the day-time temperatures in summer are often mitigated by cooling sea breezes.

 Spring and Autumn are cooler, except when the occasional Scirocco wind from Africa brings unseasonably high temperatures and humidity.